insurgency/django-sphinxdoc/README.txt

 Usage
 -----

-The Documentation can be found in the *docs/* directory.
+The documentation can be found in the *docs/* directory or at `<http://django-sphinxdoc.readthedocs.io/en/latest/>`_.